 Flush Mount Roundup

 Amazon has a deep bench if you’re looking for on-trend flush mounts, but it takes some digging to find styles you love.
-This one link alone has a slew of great lights from Globe Electric, including these:
+This one link alone has a slew of great lights from Globe Electric.

 I’m not sure this capiz flush mount ever goes out of style and it’s currently 40% off at World Market.
 Wow.